 Free, High-Quality Training

 SQL Saturday events are renowned for offering a full day of technical sessions that are entirely free of charge (pay for lunch).
-Whether a beginner or an experienced professional, you’ll find sessions tailored to your skill level, led by Microsoft employees, industry experts, and Microsoft MVPs passionate about sharing their knowledge.
-This includes all-day hands-on workshops (usually a paid add-on) and deep dives into the latest features of SQL Server, Power BI, and Microsoft Fabric, ensuring you stay current with the rapidly evolving Microsoft data platform.
+Whether a beginner or an experienced professional, you will find sessions tailored to your skill level, led by Microsoft employees, industry experts, and Microsoft MVPs passionate about sharing their knowledge.
+This includes all-day hands-on workshops (usually a paid add-on) and in-depth explorations of the latest features of SQL Server, Power BI, and Microsoft Fabric, ensuring you stay current with the rapidly evolving Microsoft data platform.

 Learn from The Experts!